Last Updated on August 17, 2022 by rudyooms

 When looking at the last link above, you could have noticed a sort of technical flow in it, telling you what happens when performing a Push Button Reset (PBR)

-Looking at all of those steps above… “if requested by the user“… I am wondering how a remote wipe is handling that requests.
+Looking at all of those steps above… “if requested by the user“… I am wondering how a remote wipe is handling those requests.
 So I was again intrigued to dig further

 But how are we getting a better look at what’s happening?
 Because when performing a Remote Wipe it could be hard to log everything that was happening during the reset.
 Luckily when you have performed a remote wipe on a device, a nice hidden folder will be left on the device.
 When opening the $Sysreset folder in the root, you will stumble upon a folder with the name: Logs… I guess we know what’s in it!